 Beyond that, Serpents come armed with a twin Shuriken Cannon (24″, S6, six shots, 6s to wound are AP-3) in the turret and a twin Shuriken Catapult (12″, S4, four shots, same “rending” effect) underslung; being both assault weapons, this means that the vehicle is free to scoot merrily about the field and even advance while still getting to fire its weaponry, though of course in the latter case it suffers the usual -1 to hit (as it does not possess the Battle Focus rule like Craftworld infantry.)
 These weapons can also be upgraded to give it a bit more firepower- the underslung guns can be upgraded to a single Shuriken Cannon for added range, and the turret weapon can be exchanged for a twin version of any of the usual Eldar heavy weapons.
 Do note that all of them are heavy weapons, however, and thus will limit the Serpent’s mobility somewhat, so there is a tradeoff involved.

-Scatter Lasers are a free swap, gaining 12″ of range (out to 36″) and two extra shots, but losing the “rending” effect of the Shuriken as well as the aforementioned mobility.
+Scatter Lasers actually drop your cost by a bit (-6pts), gaining 12″ of range (out to 36″) and two extra shots, but losing the “rending” effect of the Shuriken as well as the aforementioned mobility.
 Starcannons are good for hunting heavy infantry and light vehicles with 36″, S6, AP-3, and d3 damage; you get four shots rather than six, but the ability to scythe through armor and deal multiple wounds to heavier targets is often worth the extra 11pts.
 Bright Lances (+23pts for the pair) are basically Lascannons, with 36″ S8 AP-4 and d6 damage- if you’re looking for some extra tank-hunting firepower, they are the go-to.
-Finally, the Aeldari Missile Launcher is an all-rounder weapon, though at +33pts over the basic loadout it is quite expensive; however, with two fire modes it will never lack for targets, and the excellent profiles on both mean it is always dangerous.
+Finally, the Aeldari Missile Launcher is an all-rounder weapon, though at +23pts over the basic loadout it is quite expensive; however, with two fire modes it will never lack for targets, and the excellent profiles on both mean it is always dangerous.
 One mode fires exactly like a Krak Missile (S8 AP-2 d6 damage), while the other is an upgraded Frag (S4 AP-1 2d6 total shots).

 Finally, a Wave Serpent can select items from the vehicle armory, which has several powerful options on it.
 At 10pts a pop for most of them, they are not exceptionally expensive, but neither are they so cheap that taking them is a foregone conclusion- most Serpents will take one, or at most two choices from the list.
 Vectored Engines is one of the more common ones- it gives enemies shooting at the Serpent a -1 to hit if it advanced on your turn; since the basic loadout is all assault weapons and Serpents are often used to push a valuable unit forward into the enemy’s face, this makes for a great way to further boost it to nigh-immunity to shooting (especially combined with the Alaitoc bonus.)
 Spirit Stones are another popular defensive upgrade, giving the vehicle a 6+ “feel no pain”-type effect.
 This doesn’t stack with some of the other things you can get (e.g. Fortune or Ulthwe bonus), but can can add yet another layer of frustration to killing the tank.
 Star Engines let you roll 2d6″ for advance distances, making you even speedier than you already are- I don’t find this to be much needed most of the time, but if you’re playing on a large board and/or need to get in extremely close to the enemy, it’s an option.
 Finally, the Crystal Targeting Matrix lets you ignore the move-and-fire penalty for heavy weapons so long as you shoot the closest target; at only 5pts it’s cheaper than the other options, so if you’re planning on going with one of the upgraded weapon loadouts you might want to consider it.